luciotato/LiteScript/source-V2/Compiler.lite.md

 #### Helper Method getMembersFromObjProperties(obj) #Recursive

-recursively converts a obj properties in NameDeclarations. it's used when a pure.js module is imported by 'require' to convert required 'exports' to LiteScript compiler usable NameDeclarations
+Recursively converts a obj properties in NameDeclarations. it's used when a pure.js module is imported by 'require' to convert required 'exports' to LiteScript compiler usable NameDeclarations